 Pardon me if you’ve answered this before but what definition of “reality” do you use when you write?

-After a lot of thinking the French philosopher and mathematician Rene Decartes realized that the only thing that he knew for sure was, “I think therefore I am.”
-Because we’re asking ourselves we can’t really trust our answers.
-Like that Chinese dude said, “last night I dreamed I was a butterfly.
+Seeking one, and after a lot of thinking, the French philosopher and mathematician Rene Descartes realized that the only thing that he could know for sure was, “I think therefore I am.”
+But what we are is a guess, because we’re asking ourselves, so we can’t really trust our answers.
+Like that old saying says: “Last night I dreamed I was a butterfly.
 Could I not now be a butterfly dreaming I am a man?”
-That’s trippy but true.
+That is trippy but true.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.